sniff07/URL-Phishing-Dataset/README.md

 # URL-Phishing-Dataset

-# URLs Phishing Dataset

-This repository contains a dataset for enhancing phishing detection using AI.
-The dataset is organized in the `urls dataset` folder.
+This repository contains a dataset for enhancing URLs phishing detection using ML.
+The dataset is organized in the `urls_dataset` folder.

 ## URLs Phishing Dataset

 The dataset can be found in the `dataset` folder.
-It includes various files necessary for phishing detection analysis.
+It includes various files necessary for phishing detection features.

+## Call to Action

+The dataset comprised 40,000 URLs, evenly divided into 20,000 phishing and 20,000 legitimate links, providing a diverse and balanced foundation for training and testing the machine learning model.
+This extensive collection allowed for effective feature extraction and analysis, crucial for improving phishing detection accuracy.

 ## Citation